libertysys/librenms/doc/Installation/Installation-Ubuntu-1604-Nginx.md

 source: Installation/Installation-Ubuntu-1604-Nginx.md
-> NOTE: These instructions assume you are the root user.
+> NOTE: These instructions assume you are the **root** user.
 If you are not, prepend `sudo` to the shell commands (the ones that aren't at `mysql>` prompts) or temporarily become a user with root privileges with `sudo -s` or `sudo -i`.

 ## Install Required Packages ##

-    apt install composer fping git graphviz imagemagick mtr-tiny nginx-full nmap mariadb-server mariadb-client php7.0-cli php7.0-mysql php7.0-gd php7.0-snmp php-pear php7.0-curl php7.0-fpm php7.0-mcrypt php7.0-zip php-net-ipv4 php-net-ipv6 python-memcache python-mysqldb rrdtool snmp snmpd whois
+    apt install composer fping git graphviz imagemagick mariadb-client mariadb-server mtr-tiny nginx-full nmap php-net-ipv4 php-net-ipv6 php-pear php7.0-cli php7.0-curl php7.0-fpm php7.0-gd php7.0-mcrypt php7.0-mysql php7.0-snmp php7.0-zip python-memcache python-mysqldb rrdtool snmp snmpd whois

 #### Add librenms user